Extensive payment delays (backlogs)

 The reports will be made publicly available, including being published on the official website.

-As the regulation just came in force on 1 January 2020, the first reporting period will be from 1.01.2020 to 31.12.2020.
 Reports are due by 31 January of each following year and are to be submitted through an online reporting system.
 Members of the management board are personally liable for reporting, and non-compliance is subject to a fine.
-The first payment practices reports will be published in February 2021 and will cover the payment practices in 2020.

 The payment practices report shall cover payments received and payments made in the thresholds of less than 30 days, 31 to 60 days, 61 to 120 days, and over 120 days from the invoice, delivery of goods, or performance of services, as well as payments that have been or have not been received within the terms provided for in the underlying agreements.